Extradition case of Meng Wanzhou: Repatriation

 On 24 September 2021, Chinese ambassador to Canada Cong Peiwu and staff from the Chinese embassy accompanied Meng to Vancouver International Airport to send her off where she departed aboard a Chinese government-arranged Air China charter flight bound for Shenzhen, Guangdong, China after spending more than 1,000 days under house arrest in the city as part of her bail condition.

 She arrived and was greeted with a hero's welcome at the Shenzhen Bao'an International Airport the following day on 25 September 2021.
+Meng gave a speech thanking the leadership of the Chinese Communist Party for its leadership and the "strong motherland".
+She stated, "[W]here there is a Chinese flag, there is a beacon of faith.
+If faith has a color, it must be China Red."
+This statement became a popular slogan.

 Reactions to arrest

 Domestic

 Canadian Prime Minister Justin Trudeau said that the federal government was aware of the intended arrest, but had no involvement in the process due to the judicial independence of the Public Prosecution Service of Canada.
 According to David MacNaughton, Canada's former ambassador to the United States, the extradition request was made very suddenly on November 30, with no discussion between U.S. and Canadian officials.
 However, MacNaughton also says the U.S. has several agendas in going after Huawei, one of which is that it wants its allies to ban it.
 A close adviser of Justin Trudeau says the view inside the Canadian government is that John Bolton was the driving force behind the arrest of Meng.
 Trudeau was informed of Meng's arrest at the G20 summit in Buenos Aires, and according to one source, was caught off guard.

 Canada's Minister of Foreign Affairs, Chrystia Freeland, rejected China's demand that the Canadian Government should block the extradition, despite China's decision to block imports of Canadian canola seed (an important foreign export revenue earner), and warned Beijing that "It would be a very dangerous precedent indeed for Canada to alter its behavior when it comes to honouring an extradition treaty in response to external pressure."
 She added that to do so could make Canadians around the world less safe.

 Canada's Ambassador to China, John McCallum said, "From Canada's point of view, if (the U.S.) drops the extradition request, that would be great for Canada."
 On January 26, 2019, McCallum resigned as Canada's ambassador to China at the request of Prime Minister Justin Trudeau.

 In January 2020, protesters outside the court demanding justice for Meng were revealed to have been paid by unknown sources.
 Some stated that they were actors and had been told they would be background extras.